 6. Not Giving Accurate Completion Status

 How long can something be 98% done?
 I mean, seriously.
 There has only been 2% left to go on this particular deliverable for as long as it took to complete the original 98% of the deliverable.
-As an IT Project Manager, I may not know as much as you about the complexities and nuances of what you are working on, however, I can do some simple math.
+I may not know as much as you about the complexities and nuances of what you are working on, however, I can do some simple math.
 If a deliverable has been 98% complete for a ridiculous amount of time it means that either that deliverable is not being worked on or it has run into some technical difficulties.
 Shoot straight with me regarding completion status and we can work on getting things figured out together.

 7. Not Giving Accurate Estimates

 Some resources feel as if they can pull an estimate for how long something will take out of thin air.
 Or, they may feel as if every deliverable they are asked to work on will take the same amount of time for everything.
 I worked with a resource that whenever I asked how long something would take it was always the same answer…40 hours.
 Didn’t matter how large or how small, it was always going to take the same amount of time.
 This undoubtedly contributed to the problems we were experiencing in #6 above and just became no longer believable.